idea-statica/iom-examples/README.md

 ### Validation of the exported connection

-If everything is set correctly there will be balance of internal forces in connections.
+If everything is set correctly loads are in equilibrium.

 ![alt text][connection_loading.png]

 ![alt text][unbalanced_forces]

+You can download [idea project file](https://idea-statica.github.io/iom/coord-system.html) of our steel frame which can be open in IDEA StatiCa Designer.

+You can also download [idea connection file](https://idea-statica.github.io/iom/coord-system.html) of the created connection which can be open in IDEA StatiCa Connection.

 [structure]: https://github.com/idea-statica/iom-examples/blob/master/IOM.SteelFrame/Images/structure.PNG "Structure"
 [nodes]: https://github.com/idea-statica/iom-examples/blob/master/IOM.SteelFrame/Images/nodes.PNG "Nodes"